Our Newsletter

 1. Nativity Scenes (Presepe):

-Nativity scenes are an integral part of Italian Christmas decor.
-Italians take pride in creating intricate presepi, or nativity scenes, often featuring not only the Holy Family but also an entire village with shepherds, farmers, and bakers.
-Many cities host competitions for the most elaborate and creative nativity scenes.
+Nativity scenes are the heart of Italian Christmas decorations.
+Italians take pride in crafting intricate presepi, featuring not only the Holy Family but also entire villages with shepherds, farmers, and artisans.
+In places like Naples, the art of presepi reaches its peak, with Via San Gregorio Armeno showcasing handcrafted figurines year-round.
+Cities and towns often host competitions for the most elaborate and creative nativity displays, adding a touch of community spirit to the season.

 2. Feast of the Seven Fishes (La Vigilia):

-On Christmas Eve, many Italians celebrate La Vigilia, the Feast of the Seven Fishes.
-This tradition involves indulging in a sumptuous seafood feast with a variety of fish dishes.
-The number seven is thought to symbolize the seven sacraments or the seven days of creation.
+On Christmas Eve, Italians celebrate La Vigilia, or the Feast of the Seven Fishes, a meal rooted in religious tradition.
+This sumptuous seafood feast, often enjoyed with family, includes dishes like baccalà (salt cod), fried calamari, spaghetti with clams, and more.
+The number seven holds symbolic significance, representing the seven sacraments or the seven days of creation, though interpretations vary.

 3. Christmas Lunch: